 In a statement to Jewish Insider, ADL New England regional director Robert Trestan cast the referendum as “based on misinformation and innuendo, twisting the very important issue of police reform and using it as an opportunity to contrive facts, vilify Israel and isolate Jewish students on campus.”
-Despite some modest wins for the Deadly Exchange campaign—Durham’s City Council passed a resolution banning its police department from participating in military-style police exchange programs, while police departments in Vermont and Northampton, MA have canceled their participation in ADL training trips—the Leadership Seminar in Israel, alongside a host of other law enforcement trainings and partnerships, remains one of the ADL’s “signature programs.”
+Despite some modest wins for the Deadly Exchange campaign—Durham’s City Council passed a resolution banning its police department from participating in military-style police exchange programs, while police departments in Vermont and Northampton, Massachusetts, have canceled their participation in ADL training trips—the Leadership Seminar in Israel, alongside a host of other law enforcement trainings and partnerships, remains one of the ADL’s “signature programs.”

 THE PERSISTENT CLASH between the ADL’s civil rights work and its Israel advocacy prompts a fundamental question: Can the organization refocus to prioritize its civil rights work?
 Or is it doomed to be an Israel advocacy organization, with a compromised commitment to civil rights?

 In interviews with Jewish Currents, those who saw a more inclusive conception of justice in the ADL’s future pointed to how different Jonathan Greenblatt’s ADL is from Abe Foxman’s.
 Under Greenblatt, the ADL has developed curricular lesson plans on combating anti-Muslim bigotry, and Greenblatt has repeatedly called out President Trump for promoting anti-Muslim propaganda on Twitter.
-Greenblatt has also directly criticized Israel for targeting asylum seekers and for its discriminatory Nation-State law.
+Greenblatt has also directly criticized Israel for targeting asylum seekers and for its discriminatory nation-state law.

 “In the past few years, the ADL has become a much friendlier place,” said Hussein Ibish, a senior resident scholar at the Arab Gulf States Institute and past director of communications for the Arab-American Anti-Discrimination Committee, which helped bring the anti-espionage lawsuit against the ADL in the 1990s.
 Once an outspoken critic of the ADL, Ibish credits the organization with significant progress.
 “They’re serious about a future without an occupation.
 I can have serious conversations with them now,” he said.